-- Book: Henry Jenkins, Sam Ford, and Joshua Green.
-Spreadable Media (Amazon)
+- Book: Spreadable Media by Henry Jenkins, Sam Ford, and Joshua Green (Amazon)

 - Film: Eighth Grade (Bo Burnham, 2018) [IMDB; Official Site]

-- Film: Douglas Rushkoff, Merchants of Cool [Full episode available at Films on Demand]
+- Film: Merchants of Cool (Douglas Rushkoff, 2001) [Full episode available at Films on Demand]

-- Film: Douglas Rushkoff, Generation Like [Full episode available at Films on Demand and PBS.org]
+- Film: Generation Like (Douglas Rushkoff, 2014) [Full episode available at Films on Demand and PBS.org]

 Required Software, Hardware, and Technical Capabilities

-In addition to GA View, the following software programs and capabilities are necessary for success in this online course.
+In addition to Desire2Learn, the following software programs and capabilities are necessary for success in this online course.
 The Hub offers training resources to help students master these tools.